qubic/core/doc/contracts_oracles.md

 Query IDs are unique.
 They are constructed from the tick, when the query was initiated and an index during the tick.

-For user queries, the index given by the index of the query transaction in the tick data.
+For user queries, the index is given by the index of the query transaction in the tick data.
 For contract one-time queries and subscription queries, the index is generated sequentially, starting at the maximum number of transactions per tick.

 With that index and the query tick, the ID is generated `queryId = (tick << 31) + index` (shift the tick by 31 bits and add the index).